uwcse440/web-cse440-wi18/_assignments/assignment3/index.md

 Due: {{ page.due_project_3b }}.

-The goal of this milestone is to obtain a heuristic evaluation of your paper prototype.
+Conduct a heuristic evaluation of your paper prototype.

-This assignment will begin in class.
 You will be delayed in completing this if you do not bring your prototype to class.

-In class, pair with another team to conduct heuristic evaluations.
+Each team will split in half to conduct heuristic evaluations, pairing with another half-team from a different project.
-One team will conduct a heuristic evaluation of the other’s paper prototype, the two teams will then reverse roles.
+One half-team will conduct a heuristic evaluation of the other’s paper prototype.
-Each team will therefore conduct and receive one heuristic evaluation.
+The two half-teams will then reverse roles.

-Outside of class, arrange to receive a second heuristic evaluation with another team.
+Each half-team will therefore conduct and receive one heuristic evaluation, and each team will therefore receive two evaluations of their prototype.

 We will provide a worksheet with Nielsen's heuristics: